simongarton/AdventOfCode/readme.md

 Nice !
 Immediately thought this looks like a cellular automaton, and indeed Part 1 fell very nicely.

 Started reading part 2 : "the inexplicably-infinite farm layout."
 Deep sigh.
+I think this should be a feature of the fact that it's a regular layout, so I expect the CA pattern to start repeating, and I just need to find some way of figuring out the period, and how much it is expanding by.
+But my initial implementation - my standard approach of a string and using row and col to generate an index.

 ## Day 20: Pulse Propagation